According to Eker's book: Rich people "are committed to being rich".

-Of all the secrets of the millionaire mind, committing to being rich is the greatest wealth-building attitude you can adopt to achieve fulfillment in your efforts.
+Of all the secrets of the millionaire mind, to commit to being rich is the greatest wealth-building attitude you can adopt to achieve fulfillment in your efforts.

 Try asking anyone if they would want to become rich and they’d most likely look at you as if you were out of your mind.